Table of Contents

 What do I mean?

-I mean that everyday you should be taking steps in the direction of your dreams.
+I mean that every day you should be taking steps in the direction of your dreams.

 But that doesn’t mean compromising